 Beginning students must submit scores for the College Entrance Examination Board Scholastic Aptitude Test.
-Students who compete in intercollegiate athletics, who take courses in physical education or R.O.T.C. and who reside in dormitories must have a physical examination.
-The r
+You can learn from your high-school principal when the examinations will be given.
+Every student who competes in intercollegiate athletics, who takes courses in physical education or R.O.T.C. or resides in a dormitory must have a physical examination.
+The Registrar will provide physical-examination blanks for you to take to your doctor.